genu/team-generator/README.md

    pnpm test:db
    ```

-2. Run migrations and start the dev server on port 3001:
+2. Reset database and start the dev server on port 3001:
    ```bash
    pnpm test:dev
    ```
+   This command automatically resets the test database before starting the server.

 3. Run tests (in VS Code Playwright extension or command line):
    ```bash